 The functions $x\in\mathbb{R}^{\II(G)}$ satisfying the above constraints form a polytope, which we denote by $\PP(G)$, i.e.,

 For a set $S\subseteq V(G)$, the \emph{restriction} of $x$ to $S$ is the function $y:\II(G[S])\to\mathbb{R}_0^+$ defined by

 for $J\in\II(G[S])$.
 Note that if $x$ is the LP representation of an $11/4$-coloring $\varphi$, then $y$ is the LP representation of the restriction of $\varphi$ to $G[S]$.
-If $y$ is a restriction of the LP-representation of some $11/4$-coloring of $G$, we say $y$ \emph{extends} to $G$.
+If $y$ is the restriction of the LP-representation of an $11/4$-coloring of $G$, then we say that $y$ \emph{extends} to $G$.
 Observe that $y$ extends to $G$ if and only if there exists $x\in\PP(G)$ satisfying the linear equations (\ref{eq-restr}), and thus extendability of $y$ can be tested algorithmically via linear programming.